The Eternal Jew (film): Degenerate art

 The film proceeds to suggest that pictorial art and music have degenerated under Jewish influence, with many spurious examples given.
 Degenerate art included works of abstract art as well as those from specific individuals such as George Grosz and Emil Nolde, while degenerate music included jazz and so-called Negermusik, although here the connection to Jewry is unknown.

 Jewish religious practice

-After showing how Jews have supposedly been responsible for the decline of Western music, science, art, and commerce, the film presents a scene of a cow being slaughtered for meat by a shochet (Jewish ritual slaughterer).
-The scene is prefaced by a warning similar to the one in Frankenstein, warning the squeamish about what is coming next.
-This long sequence, lasting several minutes, shows cows and sheep in their death throes as they bleed to death.
-The producers apparently filmed this scene because of Hitler's opposition to cruelty to animals.
+After showing how Jews have supposedly been responsible for the decline of Western music, science, art, and commerce, Hippler presents a scene of a cow being slaughtered for meat by a shochet (Jewish ritual slaughterer).
+The scene is prefaced by a warning similar to that in Frankenstein, warning the squeamish about what is coming next.
+This extended sequence, lasting roughly 3½ minutes, shows cows and sheep in their death throes as they bleed to death.
+The producers apparently filmed this scene because of Hitler's opposition to animal cruelty.
 He had banned kosher slaughter of animals in Germany and felt that such footage would shock the German public.

 This scene was cut from the version intended for young audiences.